 During the first two years of the PhD program, you will take a variety of courses in research methods and foundation courses in international management.
 At the end of your second year, you will take a comprehensive doctoral candidacy exam to ensure you have reached a depth and quality in your understanding of the field.

-All PhD students are required to take 10 formal courses in research methods and foundations courses, and you will have some flexibility to select within the course offerings depending on your chosen stream of study.
+All PhD students are required to take 10 formal courses in research methods and foundations courses.

 Each stream will involve the study of theoretical and empirical foundation topics from the list of core courses: